mcqueen256/scons-arguments/README.md

 INSTALLATION
 ------------

-There are two method for installation:
+There are two methods of installation:

 ### Installation by simple copy